IrynOoi/MAD_ASSIGNMENT/readme guide.txt

 can type command "adb logcat -s ALLERGEN_DEBUG" in terminal to check the progress of predicting all or predict one item

+can type BUILD_CHECK in the filter textbox for logcat